bkil-syslogng/syslog-ng-notes/blog/2016-03_mongoc-uri.md

 * `uri`
   ([https://docs.mongodb.org/manual/reference/connection-string/](https://docs.mongodb.org/manual/reference/connection-string/))

-Inherited options are not affected, so they can be used as before and as described in the documentation.
+Inherited options are not affected, therefore they can be used as before and as described in the documentation.
-(e.g.,
+(for example,
 `frac-digits()`,
 `local-time-zone()`,
 `log-fifo-size()`,